 13 Blog Mistakes You Don’t Want to Make

-Before I began working at Sauce Marketing, I understood blogging to still mean a place where individuals dump their opinions about their day-to-day or world travels.
+Before I began Sauce Agency, I understood blogging to still mean a place where individuals dump their opinions about their day-to-day or world travels.
 While this may be the case for some, I quickly learned that blogging does so much more for businesses than what online diaries did for individuals.

 Writing a blog can benefit your company by attracting more traffic, creating more leads, and converting more customers.
 The value of blog writing is long term because even though it is written once, it lives on forever and can be reused, repurposed and recycled.
 When you provide value to your customers by creating content that educates them on your products or services you establish yourself as an industry expert and a trusted resource.